Sign up for the free Shakespeare Newsletter

 If a crow help us in, sirrah, we'll pluck a crow together.

-ANTIPHOLUSOF EPHESUS Go get thee gone; fetch me an iron crow.
+ANTIPHOLUS OF EPHESUSGo get thee gone; fetch me an iron crow.

-Herein you war against your reputation
+Herein you war against your reputation110

 And draw within the compass of suspect